al1brn/geonodes/doc/geono-tree.md

 arrange()
 ```

-Arrange the nodes in the editor.
+> Arrange the nodes in the editor.

-Tries to arrange properly the nodes from left to right.
+Try to arrange properly the nodes from left to right.

 This method is called when the Tree is poped from the stack.